A Deepness in the Sky: Plot summary

 The mindrot virus originally manifested itself on the Emergents' home world as a devastating plague, but they subsequently mastered it and learned to use it both as a weapon and as a tool for mental domination.
+(Note: Compare the enslaving methods practised on mankurts in Chinghiz Aitmatov's 1980 novel The Day Lasts More Than a Hundred Years.)

 Emergent culture uses mindrot primarily in the form of a variant which technicians can manipulate in order to release neurotoxins to specific parts of the brain.
 An active MRI-type device triggers changes through dia- and paramagnetic biological molecules.
 By manipulating the brain in this way, Emergent managers induce obsession with a single idea or specialty, which they call Focus, essentially turning people into brilliant appliances.
 Many Qeng Ho become Focused against their will, and the Emergents retain the rest of the population under mass surveillance, with only a portion of the crew not in suspended animation.
 The Qeng Ho trading culture gradually starts to dilute this, by demonstrating to the Emergents certain benefits of tolerated and restricted free trade; the two human cultures merge to some extent over the decades of forced co-operation.

 Pham Nuwen, a folk hero of the Qeng Ho trading culture, is living aboard the fleet under the pseudonym Pham Trinli, posing as an inept and bumbling fleet elder.
 He subverts the Emergents' own oppressive security systems through a series of high-risk ruses.
-During his plotting he begins to admire the Emergents' Focus technology, seeing it as the missing link in his lifelong goal to create a true interstellar empire and break the cycle of collapse and rebuild that plagues human planetary civilizations.
+During his plotting he begins to admire the Emergents' Focus technology, seeing it as the missing link in his lifelong goal to form a true interstellar empire and to break the cycle of collapse and rebuild that plagues human planetary civilizations.

-The plan to wrest fleet control from the Emergents, however, requires the co-operation of Ezr Vinh, a much younger Qeng Ho who, through attrition, has become the Qeng Ho "Fleet Manager."
+The plan to wrest fleet control from the Emergents, however, requires the co-operation of Ezr Vinh, a much younger Qeng Ho who, through attrition, has become the Qeng Ho "Fleet Manager".
 Ezr's position as the unique liaison officer between Qeng Ho and Emergents leads him to despair, and he accepts Pham Nuwen's offer to join a plot against the Emergents as a way to personal redemption as well as to take revenge against the Emergents.
 However, his understanding of Pham's ambitions for Focus technology leads to a confrontation between them over the future use of Focus by the Qeng Ho.
 With new knowledge of the effects and victims of Focus, Pham is forced to admit the cost is too high, and the two reach an agreement and continue their plotting.

 The critical moment comes when the Emergents attempt to provoke a nuclear war on the Spider home-world in order to seize power.
 The conspirators subvert the Emergents' systems and put their plans in action, but so do a small group of Spiders who have become aware of the humans and have been working in secret for years to subvert their Focused as well.
 Together, the two sides successfully defeat the ruling class of the Emergents.